 How Annuities Are Divided in Divorce?

-Divorce can raise difficult questions about how to divide assets — and annuities are often one of the most misunderstood.
-Whether you purchased your annuity for income, accumulation, or retirement protection, its division in a divorce depends on the contract type, when it was funded, and your state’s laws.
-At Diversified Insurance Brokers, we help clients nationwide understand how annuities fit into their overall financial picture before, during, and after divorce.
+Divorce can raise difficult questions about how to divide assets—and annuities are often one of the most misunderstood.
+People tend to think of annuities as “just another account,” but annuities are contracts, and contracts come with rules.
+How your annuity is treated in a divorce depends on when it was funded, whether it was funded with marital money, whether it sits inside a retirement account, what benefits and guarantees are attached to it, and what your state requires under its property division laws.
+At Diversified Insurance Brokers, we help clients nationwide understand how annuities fit into their overall financial picture before, during, and after divorce—so decisions are based on clarity instead of assumptions.

 Understanding Annuities in Divorce